shelleycavaness/parallax/README.md

 module.exports = {
   pathPrefix: '/', // Prefix for all links.
 If you deploy your site to example.com/portfolio your pathPrefix should be "/portfolio"

-  siteTitle: 'shelley - Gatsby Starter Portfolio', // Navigation and Site Title
+  siteTitle: 'shelley\'s - Gatsby Starter Portfolio', // Navigation and Site Title
-  siteTitleAlt: 'shelley', // Alternative Site title for SEO
+  siteTitleAlt: 'shelley\s Gatsby', // Alternative Site title for SEO
   siteTitleShort: 'shelley', // short_name for manifest
   siteHeadline: ' blazginly fast websites', // Headline for schema.org JSONLD
   siteUrl: 'https://shelleycavaness.github.io/gatbsy', // Domain of your site.
 No trailing slash!
   siteLanguage: 'en', // Language Tag on <html> element
   siteLogo: '/logo.png', // Used for SEO and manifest
   siteDescription: 'Playful & Colorful One-Page website with Parallax effect',
-  author: 'shelley', // Author for schema.org JSONLD
+  author: 'shelley with help from Cara template', // Author for schema.org JSONLD

   // siteFBAppID: '123456789', // Facebook App ID - Optional
-  userTwitter: '@shelley', // Twitter Username
+  userTwitter: '', // Twitter Username
-  ogSiteName: 'shelley', // Facebook Site Name
+  ogSiteName: '', // Facebook Site Name
   ogLanguage: 'en_US', // Facebook Language

   // Manifest and Progress color